Chanu716/face-recognition-transfer-learning/README.md

 ## 📧 Contact

-Created by [Your Name] - feel free to contact me!
+Created by K Chanikya - feel free to contact me!
+Email: karrichanikya@gmail.com
+Phone: 9182789929
 ---

 ⭐ **Star this repo** if you found it helpful!